chaoss/augur/docs/source/getting-started/installation.rst

 Install `Go <https://formulae.brew.sh/formula/go/>`_ (not strictly necessary to run Augur, but the value_worker requires it)

-- If you are running on MacOS, you will need to run ``brew install go`` in order for it to end up in the correct location for augur to find it
+- If you are running on MacOS, you will need to run ``brew install go`` in order for augur to find it

 The ``value_worker`` uses a Go package called `scc <https://github.com/boyter/scc>`_ to run COCOMO calculations.
 Once you've installed Go, follow the appropriate steps for your system to install the ``scc`` package.